gethinwebster/couchbase-mobile-portal/md-docs/_20/guides/couchbase-lite/native-api/database/swift.md

 The database instance can then be access throughout the codebase using the class property: `DataManager.sharedInstance.database`.

-##  Encryption
+##  Database Configuration

 [//]: # (TODO: add content about encryption: algorithm, security level...)

+The [`DatabaseConfiguration`](http://docs.couchbase.com/mobile/2.0/couchbase-lite-swift/db021/Structs/DatabaseConfiguration.html) object can be used to provide different options during the database creation.
 The following example demonstrates how to create a database with an encryption key (or open an existing one).

 ```swift
 var dbConfig = DatabaseConfiguration()